ros2/ros2_documentation/source/How-To-Guides/RQt-Source-Install.rst

 --------------------

 In order to build RQt from source, first create a ROS 2 workspace at ``~/ros2_ws/``.
-This is step is already covered in `building ROS 2 from source instructions <../Installation>`, so we skip it here.
+This is step is already covered in :doc:`building ROS 2 from source instructions <../Installation>`, so we skip it here.

 Download RQt Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^